duckdb/duckdb-web/docs/sql/duckdb_table_functions.md

 ## `duckdb_functions`

-The `duckdb_functions()` function provides metadata about the functions available in the DuckDB instance.
+The `duckdb_functions()` function provides metadata about the functions (including macros) available in the DuckDB instance.

 | Column | Description | Type |
 |:-|:---|:-|